Bichon Frise

 Exercise

-While they can have a lot of energy, the Bichon requires a moderate amount of exercise — usually, a good 30-minute walk per day at a comfortable pace should suffice.
-Due to their playful nature, Bichons will also benefit from one-on-one time with their owner, playing games that include mental and physical stimulation.
+While they can have a lot of energy, the bichon requires a moderate amount of exercise—usually, a good 30-minute walk per day at a comfortable pace should suffice.
+Due to their playful nature, bichons will also benefit from one-on-one time with their owner, playing games that include mental and physical stimulation.

 Bichons are also surprisingly fast, and if they dash for freedom when they’re off the leash, they may be difficult to catch!
 This can also explain why they can get the ‘zoomies’ around the house, so keep an eye out for a ball of white dashing past.

-Bichon Frises are generally more tolerant of warmer climates but fare slightly better than other small-to-medium breeds in cooler weather thanks to their double-layer coat.
+Bichon frisés are generally more tolerant of warmer climates but fare slightly better than other small-to-medium breeds in cooler weather thanks to their double-layer coat.
 While they can tolerate being outside at 45 degrees Fahrenheit, their small frames aren’t built to withstand any lower temperatures in states like Alaska and Minnesota.

-In areas like California and North Carolina that have moderately-warm summers, but aren’t as sweltering as Florida and Hawaii, Bichons can play and exercise outdoors comfortably if they have access to plenty of water.
+In areas like California and North Carolina that have moderately warm summers but aren’t as sweltering as Florida and Hawaii, bichons can play and exercise outdoors comfortably if they have access to plenty of water.
 If temperatures reach over 90 degrees Fahrenheit though, it’s best to take your pup out for a walk in the morning or evening when it’s cooler.

 Feeding

-The right amount of food your Bichon should eat daily will depend on various factors such as any dietary requirements, health issues and how active the breed is.
+The right amount of food your bichon should eat daily will depend on various factors, such as any dietary requirements, health issues, and how active the breed is.

-To keep your Bichon healthy, consult with your vet to make sure that they’re getting all of the nutrients they need.
+To keep your bichon healthy, consult with your vet to make sure that they’re getting all of the nutrients they need.

 Sleep

-Sleep is important for all dogs; on average, an adult Bichon Frise will sleep for around 12-14 hours per day.
-As puppies, they’ll need about 18-20 hours of sleep.
+Sleep is important for all dogs; on average, an adult bichon frisé will sleep for around 12–14 hours per day.
+As puppies, they’ll need about 18–20 hours of sleep.

-Healthcare Tips
+Healthcare tips

-“Bichons can have a lot of energy — compared to some of their similar-sized counterparts — so they need regular exercise and games to keep their energy levels in check,” says Dr. Kirsten.
+“Bichons can have a lot of energy—compared to some of their similar-sized counterparts—so they need regular exercise and games to keep their energy levels in check,” says Dr. Kirsten.

-Due to their friendly and sociable temperament, Bichons often get along well with children of all ages.
+Due to their friendly and sociable temperament, bichons often get along well with children of all ages.

 Since they’re always after affection and love spending time with others, the attention they can receive from kids can be invaluable.

-The Bichon is an extremely affectionate breed that loves being around people.
+The bichon is an extremely affectionate breed that loves being around people.
 Since they were bred to be companion dogs, they’re very people-oriented and will love nothing more than snuggling up close to you or spending every hour of the day playing.

 Bichons aren’t a naturally aggressive dog breed; however, their overly attached nature and possessive attitude toward their owners can sometimes be an issue.

-While they aren’t overly territorial of their property and by no means are guard dogs, a Bichon can bark to alert their owner if someone approaches the home.
+While they aren’t overly territorial of their property and by no means are guard dogs, a bichon can bark to alert their owner if someone approaches the home.

-As with all dogs, it’s important that a Bichon is socialized as early as possible so they’re exposed to as many different sights, sounds, smells and other dogs as possible.
+As with all dogs, it’s important that a bichon is socialized as early as possible so they’re exposed to as many different sights, sounds, smells, and other dogs as possible.

-Bichons are generally considered very good when getting along with other pets in the household — particularly if the other pet was there before they were.
+Bichons are generally considered very good when getting along with other pets in the household, particularly if the other pet was there before they were.

 Bichons crave attention and love to be by the side of their owner.
-Since Bichons can suffer from separation anxiety, they’ll constantly want their owner's attention at all times.
+Since bichons can suffer from separation anxiety, they’ll constantly want their owner's attention at all times.
 The breed has been known to cry if its owner is gone most of the day.

 If you give this breed lots of love and attention, you’ll get it back tenfold!

-The Bichon Frise can be a pretty high-maintenance breed, but once you’ve nailed down a grooming routine, they are easy to care for.
+The bichon frisé can be a pretty high-maintenance breed, but once you’ve nailed down a grooming routine, they are easy to care for.

-Coat Type
+Coat type

-Bichons have a double-layered coat made up of a smooth, dense inner layer and a curly, thick outer layer that helps to regulate their body temperature.
+Bichons have a double-layered coat made up of a smooth, dense inner layer and a curly, thick outer layer that helps regulate their body temperature.

-Shedding Levels
+Shedding levels

-Due to their curly coat helping catch the shorter undercoat as it molts, the Bichon is less likely to shed as frequently as other breeds.
+Due to their curly coat helping catch the shorter undercoat as it molts, the bichon is less likely to shed as frequently as other breeds.

 Bichons must be regularly groomed to prevent the build-up of knots and tangles in their fur.
 A daily brush is a great way to ensure that their skin and coat stay in tip-top condition and get some quality bonding time!

-Since their coats are pretty high-maintenance, a Bichon will typically need to visit a professional groomer every month to properly remove fur around their eyes and ears.
+Since their coats are pretty high-maintenance, a bichon will typically need to visit a professional groomer every month to properly remove fur around their eyes and ears.
 This helps improve airflow and reduce the risk of an ear infection.

 No breed is actually hypoallergenic.
-However, a Bichon Frise sheds very little, which can make them an easier dog for people who suffer from allergies to live with.
+However, a bichon frisé sheds very little, which can make them an easier dog for people who suffer from allergies to live with.

-The Bichon is typically a quiet breed, so if they are barking, it usually means there's an underlying problem that needs to be dealt with.
+The bichon is typically a quiet breed, so if they are barking, it usually means there's an underlying problem that needs to be dealt with.

-Barking Habits
+Barking habits

-Since they aren’t typical barkers by nature, Bichons will only usually bark when they want attention from their owner, when it isn’t given to them.
+Since they aren’t typical barkers by nature, bichons will only usually bark when they want attention from their owner, when it isn’t given to them.

-Frequently asked questions about Bichon Frises
+Frequently asked questions about Bichon frisés

 Do Bichon Frises Have A ‘Doggy Odor’?